open-amt-cloud-toolkit/docs/docs/GetStarted/createProfileACM.md

 5. Enable redirection features for the profile under **AMT Features - Enable/Disable features.**

-    !!! info "Info - Customized Redirection"
+    !!! note "Note - Customized Redirection"
         Associating these features with a profile enables administrators to opt into desired redirection.

         The toolkit defaults to enabling all redirection features.

+6. Choose level of **User Consent**.
+By default for ACM, **None** is selected.
+This will disable all User Consent for ACM.

-6. Provide or generate a strong **AMT Password**.
+7. Provide or generate a strong **AMT Password**.
 AMT will verify this password when receiving a command from a MPS server.
 This password is also required for device deactivation.

-    !!! tip
-        The two buttons next to the password input are for toggling visibility and generating a new random password.
-Please note that **if the Vault database is lost or corrupted, all credentials that aren't also stored somewhere else will be lost.** There will be no way to login.
+    !!! warning "Warning - Viewing and Losing Random Passwords" The two buttons next to the password input are for toggling visibility and/or generating a new random password.
+Please note that **if the Vault database is lost or corrupted (or container stopped), all credentials that aren't also stored somewhere else will be lost.** There will be no way to login.
 The administrator will have to clear the CMOS battery on the managed devices!

-7. Provide or generate a strong **MEBX Password**.
+8. Provide or generate a strong **MEBX Password**.
 This password can be used to access Intel® Manageability Engine BIOS Extensions (Intel® MEBX) on the AMT device.

-    !!! note
-        By default both AMT Password and MEBX Password auto generation checkboxes are selected (checked).
-To enter static passwords, unselect the respective auto generation checkboxes.

-8. Leave DHCP as the default for **Network Configuration**.
+9. Leave DHCP as the default for **Network Configuration**.

-9. Optionally, add **Tags** to help in organizing and querying devices as your list of managed devices grow.
+10. Optionally, add **Tags** to help in organizing and querying devices as your list of managed devices grow.

-10. Select **CIRA(Cloud)** for Connection Configuration.
+11. Select **CIRA(Cloud)** for Connection Configuration.

-11. Select the name of the **CIRA Configuration** you created previously from the drop-down menu.
+12. Select the name of the **CIRA Configuration** you created previously from the drop-down menu.

-12. This express setup assumes the managed device (i.e. AMT device) is on a wired connection for quickest setup.
+13. This express setup assumes the managed device (i.e. AMT device) is on a wired connection for quickest setup.
 To learn more about a Wireless Setup, see the [Wireless Activation Tutorial](../Tutorials/createWiFiConfig.md).

-13. Click **Save.**
+14. Click **Save.**

     !!! example "Example ACM Profile"
         <figure class="figure-image">